UndefinedMamun/ngQuickStartPack/README.md

 ## What includes

-  jQuery
-  Bootstrap
-  font-awesome
+  jQuery,
+  Bootstrap,
+  font-awesome,
-  css reset Code

-  and many more....
+  css reset Code and many more....